Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 * Jobs that belong to a single algorithm run are run together without interruptions, increasing efficiency if your program submits multiple sequential jobs.

    .. note::
-    * The queuing time does not decrease for a single job submitted within a session.
+    * The queuing time does not decrease for the first job submitted within a session.
+Therefore, a session does not provide any benefits if you only need to run a single job.
     * Since data from the first session job is cached and used by subsequent jobs, if the first job is cancelled, subsequent session jobs will all fail.

 * When using sessions, the uncertainty around queuing time is significantly reduced.
 This allows better estimation of a workload's total runtime and better resource management.